enderunal/TheOneSuspender/README.md

 - Click the extension icon for quick actions: suspend/restore, whitelist URL/domain, bulk suspend/unsuspend, and open settings.
 - Use the Options page to configure all preferences, exceptions, the whitelist, and to export/import suspended tabs.
+- **Keyboard Shortcuts**: Configure keyboard shortcuts in the Options page by clicking "⌨️ Configure Keyboard Shortcuts".
+Available shortcuts include:
+  - Suspend/unsuspend current tab
+  - Suspend/unsuspend all tabs in current window
+  - Suspend/unsuspend all tabs in all windows
 - **Theme Selection**: Switch between light and dark themes in the Appearance section of the Options page.
 The theme applies instantly across all extension pages.
 - Suspended tabs can be restored with a single click.